landon-snodgrass/godot-game-template/README.md

 that include more gameplay logic, but this template is not that.

 # Quick start
-- Download this repository and import it into Godot.
+- Download this repository and extract the files.
-- Ideally, most everything should already be set up but just in case, here are the prerequisites for it to work
-	- Configure the autoloads - These resources need to be autoloaded (**important** the Transitions and Pause Manager are `.tscn` files that need to be autoloaded, not just the script.)
-		- `transitions.tscn`
-		- `pause_manager.tscn`
-		- `save_manager.gd`
-		- `audio_manager.gd`
-		- `settings_manager.gd`
-		- `main_instances.gd`
+- Add the folder `addons/landons_game_template` to your own `addons` folder (or create one if you don't have it)
+- Go to `Project -> Project Settings -> Plugins` and enable the game template plugin
+- Reload the project by click `Project -> Reload Current Project`
+- Create a Game Runner scene by creating a new scene, clicking `+ Other Node` and searching for Game Runner.
 - Set `game_runner.tscn` as the Main Scene in the project settings `(Project Settings -> General -> Application -> Run -> Main Scene)`
-	- Open the `game_runner.tscn` and set the two "Start Up Scenes" export variables (if they're not already set):
+	- Open the `game_runner.tscn` and set the two "Start Up Scenes" export variables:
 		- Bootup Sequence: `res://stock_system_scenes/stock_bootup_sequence.tscn`
 		- Main Menu Scene: `res://stock_system_scenes/stock_main_menu.tscn`
 - Once the game starts with no errors and you see the menu you're ready for the next step.